vadimbk/sphp/README.md

 brew install shivammathur/php/php@7.3
 brew install shivammathur/php/php@7.4
 brew install shivammathur/php/php@8.0
+brew install shivammathur/php/php@8.1
+brew install shivammathur/php/php@8.2
 ```
-You need to know that 5.6-7.2 versions are deprecated and may cause some errors, but they are need to lauch old sites.
+You need to know that 5.6-7.2 versions are deprecated and may cause some errors, but they are need to launch old sites.

 ini files are located at:
 ### Fof intel Macs: